- 18 Jul 2023

-- The main Work Tickets Search List screen available in the Aspire Navigation Bar.
+- The main Work Tickets Search List screen is available in the Aspire Navigation Bar.

-- Scheduling Work Tickets Search List screen available from the More drop-down menu on the Schedule Board screen.
+- The Scheduling Work Tickets Search List screen is available from the More drop-down menu on the Schedule Board screen.

-Work ticket search lists available from various reports.
+Work ticket search lists are available from various reports.

-- From the Schedule Board screen when the user right-clicks on a visit plaque and selects the Open Work Ticket option.
+- From the Schedule Board screen when you right-click on a visit tile and select the Open Work Ticket option.

-- From the Time Entry screen when the user clicks on a work ticket hyperlink and selects the Open Work Ticket option
+- From the Time Entry screen when you click on a work ticket hyperlink and select the Open Work Ticket option

 - From the Issue, Email, Task, or Appointment screens whose Regarding field identifies a work ticket by clicking the displayed work ticket hyperlink.